saranabizadeh/saranabizadeh/README.md

 ## Who's Sara Nabizadeh?

-Hello, I'm Sara.
-Data Analyst with expertise in data analysis and reporting, data cleaning, query optimization, and dashboard design.
+Hey, I'm Sara!
+I'm a data Analyst with expertise in data analysis and reporting, data cleaning, query optimization, and dashboard design.

 - Cleaning, data analysis, and reporting using Excel.
 - Querying data using SQL.